-Subcontracting orders to third parties is a fairly common practice in the garment and footwear supply chain.
-Companies outsource orders to subcontractors if they cannot fulfil its agreement with regards to capacity or capabilities.
+Subcontracting orders to third parties is common in the garment and footwear supply chain.
+Companies outsource orders to subcontractors if they cannot fulfil their agreement on capacity or capabilities.
 As a result, transparency often decreases down the supply chain and therefore monitoring labor and environmental conditions is more challenging.